BarakShachar/YOW_Assignment/README.md

 1. docker-compose up

-   4 container will be created: app, db, redis and celery_worker.
+   4 containers will be created: app, db, redis and celery_worker.

    you can see docs at "localhost/docs"